Garry Kasparov: Post-retirement chess

 Kasparov played two blitz exhibition matches in the autumn of 2011.
 The first was in September against French grandmaster Maxime Vachier-Lagrave, in Clichy (France), which Kasparov won 1½–½.
 The second was a longer match consisting of eight blitz games played on 9 October, against English grandmaster Short.
 Kasparov won again by a score of 4½–3½.
 A little after that, in October 2011, Kasparov played and defeated fourteen opponents in a simultaneous exhibition that took place in Bratislava.

 On 25 and 26 April 2015, Kasparov played a mini-match against Short.
 The match consisted of two rapid games and eight blitz games and was contested over the course of two days.
 Commentators GM Maurice Ashley and Alejandro Ramírez remarked how Kasparov was an 'initiative hog' throughout the match, consistently not allowing Short to gain any foothold in the games.
 Kasparov won the match decisively (8½–1½), winning all five games on the second day.
 These victories were characterised by aggressive pawn moves breaking up Short's position, thereby allowing Kasparov's pieces to achieve positional superiority.

 Kasparov played and won all nineteen games of a simultaneous exhibition in Pula, Croatia on 19 August 2015.
 At the Chess Club and Scholastic Center of Saint Louis on 28 and 29 April 2016, Kasparov played a 6-round exhibition blitz round-robin tournament with Fabiano Caruana, Wesley So and Nakamura in an event called the Ultimate Blitz Challenge.
 He finished the tournament third with 9.5/18, behind Nakamura (11/18) and So (10/18).
-At the post-tournament interview, Kasparov announced that he would donate his winnings from playing the next top-level blitz exhibition match to assist funding of the American Olympic Team.
+At the post-tournament interview, Kasparov announced that he would donate his winnings from playing the next top-level blitz exhibition match to assist funding of the American Olympiad team.
 On 2 June 2016, Kasparov played against fifteen chess players in a simultaneous exhibition in the Kaiser-Friedrich-Halle of Mönchengladbach.
 He won all games.

 Kasparov participated in the inaugural St. Louis Rapid and Blitz tournament from 14 to 19 August 2017, scoring 3.5/9 in the rapid and 9/18 in the blitz, representing Croatia.
 He finished eighth in a strong field of ten, including Nakamura, Caruana, former world champion Anand and the eventual winner, Levon Aronian.
 Kasparov promised that any tournament money he earned would go towards charities to promote chess in Africa.
 In 2020, he participated in 9LX, a Chess960 tournament, and finished eighth of a field of ten players.
 His game against Carlsen, who tied for first place, was drawn.

 He launched Kasparov Chess, a subscription-based online chess community featuring documentaries, lessons, puzzles, podcasts, articles, interviews and playing zones, in 2021.
 He also played in the blitz section of the Grand Chess Tour 2021 event in Zagreb, Croatia.
 He performed poorly, however, scoring 0.5/9 on the first day and 2/9 on the second day, getting his only win against Jorden van Foreest.
 He also participated in 9LX 2, finishing fifth in a field of ten players, with a score of 5/9.